Cannabis in Lesotho

-Cannabis in Lesotho is illegal for any use, but largely tolerated.
+Cannabis in Lesotho is a traditional crop that remains illegal for any use, except for medical and scientific purposes.
+The plant is known as matekoane in Sesotho language but also called khomo ea fatše, likata or kakana.

 Cannabis is widely produced in the country, being the nation's most significant cash-crop.
 In the 2000s it was estimated that 70% of the cannabis in South Africa originated in Lesotho.
 In 2017 Lesotho became the first African nation to grant a license for the cultivation of medical cannabis.

-Cannabis is known as "matekoane" in Sesotho language.

-History
+History and culture

 Cannabis use dates back to at least the 16th century in Lesotho, when the Koena people traded cannabis to the local San tribes in exchange for land around 1550.
 By the 19th century, cannabis was a staple crop in the kingdom.

-Cultivation

-Cannabis is cultivated almost everywhere in Lesotho, including the capital, but the primary cultivation is in the central mountain zones and western foothills.
+Until this day, Cannabis remains cultivated almost everywhere in Lesotho, including the capital, but the primary cultivation is in the central mountain zones and western foothills.